maybebyte/anthesis/why-self-host.md

 of these injustices is bound to be negative.

-Instead, I've outlined the differences between these two so I can drive this point home: **when someone runs proprietary software, they're the product**.
-I've experienced it firsthand and know that people deserve better.
+Instead, I've outlined the differences between these two so I can drive this point home: **those who run proprietary software are the product**.
+I've experienced it firsthand and I'm certain that people deserve better.

-Of course, this raises the following question: if proprietary software takes advantage of the user, what can the user do to combat that?
+Of course, this raises the following question: if proprietary software takes advantage of the user, how can the user combat that?

 A good way to regain freedom is to exchange software that violates privacy/user rights for software that respects these values.
 That is to